vogiaan1904/Trustify-Backend-Solana/README.md

-# Online Notarization Management System - Backend
+# Trustify - Backend

-This repository contains the backend code for **Online Notarization Management System**, a platform for online notarization services that leverages blockchain and NFT for document storage.
+This repository contains the backend code for **Trustify**, a platform for online notarization services that leverages blockchain and NFT for document storage.

 ## Features